Depression during pregnancy can cause critical risk to your baby

 - Premature birth (before 37 weeks)

-- Low APGAR score (which rates a new-born’s health after delivery),
+- Low APGAR score (which

 - Poor adaptation outside the womb, including respiratory distress and jitteriness